-John F. Pane is Distinguished Chair in Education Innovation and a senior scientist at the RAND Corporation.
-He researches the implementation and effectiveness of innovations in education, with a focus on personalized learning, education technology, math, and science.
-His expertise includes the application of experimental and rigorous quasi-experimental methods in education settings.
-He has led or co-led numerous experiments using individual-level or school-level random assignment, including a large-scale effectiveness trial of mathematics tutoring technology in 147 schools in 51 school districts in seven states, and an experiment examining the effects of summer learning programs in five urban school districts.
+John F. Pane is Distinguished Chair in Education Innovation and senior scientist in RAND Education.
+Pane researches the implementation and effectiveness of innovations in education, with a focus on personalized learning, education technology, math, and science.
+His expertise includes the application of experimental and rigorous quasi-experimental methods.
+He has led or co-led numerous experiments using individual-level or school-level random assignment, including a large-scale effectiveness trial of mathematics tutoring software in 147 schools in 51 school districts in seven states; and several efficacy experiment, including an experiment examining the effects of summer learning programs in five urban school districts.
 He also leads quasi-experimental evaluations of schools implementing personalized learning models, and of Investing in Innovation and Race to the Top District projects in rural Kentucky that are using technology to increase student readiness for college and careers.

 John F. Pane, Elizabeth D. Steiner, Matthew D. Baird and Laura S. Hamilton, Continued Progress: Promising Evidence on Personalized Learning, RAND Corporation (RR-1365), 2015